 Connecticut Delegation Calls on House Leadership to Act on Hurricane Sandy Relief

-(Hartford) - Following the passage of a Hurricane Sandy relief package by the United States Senate yesterday, all five members of the Connecticut congressional delegation released a joint statement calling on House leadership to vote on the bill:
+Hartford, CT - Following the passage of a Hurricane Sandy relief package by the United States Senate yesterday, Rep. John B. Larson (CT-01) and the Connecticut Congressional Delegation released a joint statement calling on House leadership to vote on the bill:

 "As the House of Representatives prepares to return to session, we request that you immediately schedule a vote on the Senate-passed, bipartisan Hurricane Sandy relief package.

 "Earlier this year, Superstorm Sandy slammed into the East Coast devastating Connecticut, New Jersey and New York.
 Thousands of our constituents lost their homes and their livelihoods, and more than a hundred perished due to the storm.
 While we are only beginning the recovery process, it is clear that it will take years and significant support from the federal government for our communities to fully recover from this natural disaster.